cageq/knet/README.md

 TcpListener<TcpSession> listener;
 listener.start(8899);

 ```

 ## Tcp Client
-It's almost the same with the server code, you need define a tcp session first , then connect to server will create a session for you .
+It's almost the same with the server code, you need define a tcp session first , then connect to server will create a session for you.

 ```cpp
 	class TcpSession : public TcpConnection<TcpSession> {